85ip9gh/SpringBoot_CRUD_1/README.md

     - fixed on 10/22/2023, kept httpBasic but logout button works now

 - Add JWT and/or OAuth Authorization for extra security in spring boot.
 - Convert the hex color value in the "update-car" page on front-end to show color names using the color hex values stored in the database.
 Use hex color code to tint the image of car to add individuality.
+    -- fixed on 10/28/2023, color in card now has square next to it with color(implementing ting on an image seems complicated for what would ultimately be an ugly feature)

 - Add ADMIN users and give them ADMIN priviledges to see what cars all users have
 - Use CSS to make website presentable
 - Add money system to add value to cars and simulate real-life car-sale website.